 Separate meetings were held with landowners that are directly affected by the project infrastructure.
 These meetings served to identify concerns of I&APs, and to guide the technical and environmental investigations.

-A summary of the meetings held under the overall MCWAP PIP and Scoping phase public participation is tabulated below.
+A summary of the meetings held under the overall MCWAP Public Participation and PIP is tabulated below.